jeremyandrews/argus/docs/no_think_mode.md

 1. Check if the model name starts with "qwen" (case-insensitive)
 2. Verify that `/no_think` is correctly appended to the prompt
 3. Use the `test_thinking_model` utility with the `--no-think` flag and the `-r` (raw output) flag to see the exact model response
-4. If you see empty `<think></think>` tags in the response, this is normal for Qwen models - the system only logs an error if there's actual content inside the tags
+4. Empty `<think></think>` tags are automatically stripped from responses, so you shouldn't see them in the final output

 ## Future Enhancements